Escape from Duckov Core Game Mechanics Guide

 1. Character Attributes and Perks

-• Highly Recommended: Backpack Expert, which provides additional weight capacity and backpack space, is the most worthwhile Perk to invest in early on.
+- Highly Recommended: Backpack Expert, which provides additional weight and backpack capacity, is the most worthwhile perk to invest in early on.

-• Physical Training: Talk to Mud in the gym and perform physical training to permanently increase attributes such as maximum health.
+- Physical Training: Talk to Mud in the Gym to undergo physical training to permanently increase attributes such as maximum health.

 2. Survival and Healing

-• Aspirin: Relieves pain, but causes dehydration, so pay attention to drinking water after use.
+- Aspirin: Relieves pain, but causes Dehydration, so be sure to drink water after use.

 3. Movement Mechanics

-• Dodge Roll (Space Bar): When fighting melee enemies, you can use dodge roll.
-This is key to evading the fatal blows of Rampaging Scavengers.
+Ckey to holster your weapon, the character's movement speed will be slightly faster, especially when using a rifle. - Dodge Roll (Space Bar): When fighting melee enemies, you can use a dodge roll to evade, which is key to avoiding the fatal blows of Rampaging Scavengers.

 III.
 Combat and Equipment Rules